espressomd/espresso/doc/sphinx/lb.rst

-.. _Lattice-Boltzmann:
+.. _Lattice Boltzmann:

-Lattice-Boltzmann
+Lattice Boltzmann
 =================

-For an implicit treatment of a solvent, |es| allows to couple the molecular dynamics simulation to a Lattice-Boltzmann fluid.
-The Lattice-Boltzmann-Method (LBM) is a fast, lattice based method that, in its
+For an implicit treatment of a solvent, |es| allows to couple the molecular dynamics simulation to a lattice Boltzmann fluid.
+The Lattice Boltzmann Method (LBM) is a fast, lattice-based method that, in its
 "pure" form, allows to calculate fluid flow in different boundary conditions of arbitrarily complex geometries.
 Coupled to molecular dynamics, it allows for the computationally efficient inclusion of